sinnilay/book_new_client/README.md

 npm run dev

-Now open `localhost:5173` on your browser for bakend running .
+Now open `localhost:5173` on your browser for frontend running .